Join the conversation.

 But hold on, isn’t pronation is a bad thing?
 Wrong!

-When active i.e. when the body is moving, the foot is indeed supposed to pronate, the degree of which will vary depending on speed and your specific foot strike positioning, along with a whole other heap of relative motion and muscle engagement metrics etc..
-Unfortunately, due to
+The degree of pronation will vary depending on speed and your specific foot strike positioning, along with a whole other heap of relative motion and muscle engagement metrics etc..

 In a brief side note which could be discussed in much greater depth, questions should be raised over the accuracy of those sports shoe “clinics” who claim to assess your feet to ensure the best shoe for your needs is found, especially when it is done in a static nature.
 Similar your multi-sport or running coach assessing your running gait should also only proceed once their understanding of real and relative motion and its widely varied attributes with no solid scientific data support, has been soundly validated.

 So, should I ditch my orthotics?